Kill two birds with one stone by combining your spring cleaning tasks with your workout routine. Start with the following:

 Form tip: Resist the urge to climb back in.
 Source: Shape

 Find out more ways to keep an active lifestyle for a healthier you.
-Call us today for more information.
+Call our chiropractic office today for more information.

 Dr. Brian Floyd